 those requirements or test parameters in the corresponding national standard which, when applied to equipment complying only with the IEC Standard accepted for use in the IECEx Certified Equipment Scheme, might entail non-compliance of that equipment with the relevant national standard

-NOTE 1 When a requirement in the Standard is not implemented in the corresponding national standard, that is also a national difference.
+Note 1 to entry: When a requirement in the Standard is not implemented in the corresponding national standard, that is also a national difference.

-NOTE 2 Those restrictive requirements in a national standard that address risk of explosion issues (i.e. other than general safety requirements that address risks such as fire, electric shock and personal injury), which do not deviate from the criteria included in the corresponding standard accepted for use in the IECEx Certified Equipment Scheme, but which limit the possibility to offer the relevant equipment for sale in the country concerned, are also considered to be national differences.
+Note 2 to entry: Those restrictive requirements in a national standard that address risk of explosion issues (i.e. other than general safety requirements that address risks such as fire, electric shock and personal injury), which do not deviate from the criteria included in the corresponding standard accepted for use in the IECEx Certified Equipment Scheme, but which limit the possibility to offer the relevant equipment for sale in the country concerned, are also considered to be national differences.

 Applicant

-a manufacturer or a person which acts on behalf of the manufacturer and who applies to an Ex Certification Body for obtaining, suspending, or cancelling an IECEx Certificate of Conformity , an IECEx Test Report or an IECEx Quality Assessment Report
+a manufacturer or a person which acts on behalf of the manufacturer and who applies to an IECEx Certification Body (ExCB) for obtaining, suspending, or cancelling an IECEx Certificate of Conformity, or for obtaining an IECEx Test Report or an IECEx Quality Assessment Report

 Manufacturer

-an organization, situated at a stated location or stated locations, that carries out or controls such stages in the manufacture, assessment, handling, and storage of a product that enables it to accept responsibility for continued compliance of the product with the relevant requirements and undertakes all obligations in that connection
+an organization, situated at a stated location or stated locations, that carries out or controls such stages in the design, manufacture, assessment, handling, and storage of a product that enables it to accept responsibility for continued compliance of the product with the relevant requirements and undertakes all obligations in that connection

 Manufacturing Location

-A facility that carries out manufacturing, handling, storage, and/or other activities (e.g. routine tests), up to and including releasing to the market the product bearing the IECEx Certificate number.
-The Manufacturing Location(s) operate under the control of the Manufacturer listed on the Certificate
+A facility that carries out manufacturing, handling, storage, and/or other activities (for example, routine tests), up to and including releasing to the market the product bearing the IECEx Certificate number.

+Note 1 to entry: Manufacturing Location(s) operate under the control of the Manufacturer listed on the Certificate with respect to the manufacture of IECEx certified equipment

 Production Site